 Who Is Responsible When an Unqualified Truck Driver Causes a Collision?

-You can usually hold two parties liable when an unfit truck driver causes a collision:
+You can usually hold two parties liable when an unfit truck driver causes a collision:- The truck driver

 - The trucking company that employs the unfit driver